netgen-layouts/layouts-docs/cookbook/custom_blocks.rst

 different template used to extend from.

-In general, all backend templates need to extend from ``@NetgenBlockManager/api/block/block.html.twig`` (notice that this template is different from the frontend base template, this one is in an ``api`` folder).

-In most cases, backend template will be simpler than the frontend one, without any design specific markup and so on.
+In general, all backend templates need to extend from ``@NetgenBlockManager/api/block/block.html.twig`` and in most cases, backend template will be simpler than the frontend one, without any design specific markup and so on.
 Everything you can use in frontend templates is also available here, meaning that you can use the ``block`` variable to access the block and its parameters.

 Going back to our example backend template, it will look like this: